0w0Demonic/AquaHotkey/docs/core.md

 }
 ```

-In the `Array_ForEach.Array` class, the `this` keyword refers to any instance of `Array`.
-This always depends on which class you are targeting with the extension.
+The `this` keyword refers to any instance of `Array`.
+This depends on which class the extension is targeting.

----

-Done.

-You can assign more properties to arrays by writing more properties, or declare another nested class to target a different class.

 Finally, you can make use of these new features in your script: